Support Suppliers (SRM)

 EXAMPLE: HP Inc. training suppliers on key sustainability topics

-HP provides training to suppliers through Science Based Targets workshops, Responsible Recruitment 101 training, industry-specific water management and reporting training, and two-day on-site worker well-being ambassador training.3
+HP provides training to suppliers through Science Based Targets workshops, Responsible Recruitment 101 training, industry-specific water management and reporting training, and two-day on-site worker well-being ambassador training.

 Offer targeted support for suppliers with need

-Consider targeted support for suppliers facing significant challenges that prevent them from meeting their sustainability commitments, especially those most impacted by crises or climate change.
-This can involve financial aid via favourable payment terms, sustainable investment financing, or direct funding like insetting or paying a living wage differential.
-Leverage your network to connect like-minded suppliers and facilitate their knowledge exchange through events or referrals, ensuring support is embedded in the procurement lifecycle.4
+Consider providing targeted support for suppliers facing challenges that prevent them from meeting your sustainability expectations, especially those most impacted by external challenges.
+This can involve financial aid via favourable payment terms, sustainable investment financing, or direct funding, such as insetting or paying a living wage differential.
+Another strategy is to leverage your network to connect like-minded suppliers and facilitate peer-to-peer knowledge exchange through events, referrals, and online supplier network hubs.5

 EXAMPLE: Fairphone pays a living wage differential

-Fairphone is supporting its tier-1 suppliers in paying a living wage to employees, by paying the factory a premium of 0.33% of the product retail price.
+Fairphone is supporting a key Tier 1 supplier in paying a living wage to employees.
+This means they pay a premium of 1.50 EUR per phone, or 0.33% of the retail price.
 These funds are then paid to workers as a bonus that tops up their current wages.
-The funds are enough to pay a living wage to the workers on Fairphone’s production line.
-However, to prevent unequal treatment the bonus is distributed to all eligible factory workers.
-If the factory’s other customers paid the premium as well, the workers would receive a living wage.5
+The amount is calculated as what is needed to close the gap between current wages and a living wage for workers on Fairphone’s production line.
+However, to prevent unequal treatment the bonus is distributed to all eligible workers in the factory.
+If the factory’s other customers paid the premium as well, all workers would receive a living wage.6

 EXAMPLE: Danone is insetting through Livelihoods Fund

-Danone has implemented an insetting program called the Livelihoods Fund, which invests in projects within its own supply chain to improve the sustainability of its operations.
+Danone has implemented an insetting program called the Livelihoods Fund, which invests in projects to reduce carbon emissions within its own supply chain.
 The projects include reforestation, agroforestry, and renewable energy projects.

 EXAMPLE: Ikea helps suppliers negotiate renewable power purchase agreements (PPAs)

-Ikea uses its influence and expertise to help smaller suppliers access renewable energy by negotiating affordable PPA contracts with renewable electricity providers.6
+Ikea uses its influence and expertise to help smaller suppliers access renewable energy by negotiating affordable PPAs with renewable electricity providers.7

 EXAMPLE: Joint supplier development in the chemicals sector

-Together for Sustainability (TfS) is a collective of 33 member organisations in the chemicals industry sharing knowledge on practices that support responsible methods.
-In 2022, the group launched the TfS Academy, a free educational resource for its members in the industry and selected suppliers.
-The e-learning platform holds more than 240 courses on common topics of sustainable practices specific to the chemicals industry, such as water and waste management, protecting biodiversity, and preventing forced labour, plus various case studies.
+Together for Sustainability (TfS) is a collective of 33 member organisations in the chemicals industry sharing knowledge to raise industry sustainability standards.
+In 2022, the group launched the TfS Academy, a free educational resource for its members in the industry and select suppliers.
+The e-learning platform holds more than 240 courses on common sustainability topics and practices specific to the chemicals industry.8

 Recognise and award best performing suppliers

-Foster proactive sustainability actions by providing recognition, awards, or rewards, while adhering to contracting terms.
-Publicly spotlight their efforts and promote peer-to-peer knowledge sharing, especially within multi-supplier contracts.
+Foster proactive sustainability actions by providing recognition, awards, or rewards while adhering to contracting terms.
+Sustainability efforts can also be recognised through spotlights in your sustainability report, social media, and other communications.

 EXAMPLE: Pirelli Supplier Awards Programmes includes sustainability